 Cupping is a medieval practice and alternative superstition that doesn’t work.
 Quite, unfortunately, such forms of occult pseudoscience still make their way into our present-day communities.
 The useless technique involves creating incision points along the body over which heated glass jars are placed, thereby creating a vacuum and drawing “humors” to the surface as the […]Read more "The Quackery of Cupping"

-The p-value is perhaps very ubiquitous across all levels of scientific and clinical research.
+The p-value is very ubiquitous across all levels of scientific and clinical research.
 It is a statistical measure that determines whether a null hypothesis should be rejected, by testing the significance of a particular result.
 It is the probability of obtaining a sample outcome, given that the null hypothesis is true.
-In this case, […]Read more "Hunting down the P-Value"
+In this case, the […]Read more "Sir Ronald Fisher and the P-Value"

 In science, there has always been a gap between curiosity-driven exploratory scientific research and applied targeted research (seen as having more “real-world potential”).
 But, in my opinion, it is important to note that curiosity-driven science and exploration has always been the engine for all progress in science and technology.
 All knowledge is useful and indeed […]Read more "The Importance of Curiosity Driven Science"